-In the HELP PAYS® program, renters accounted for nearly half of the participants in its first quarter, customers who were ineligible to participate in the HELP loan program.
-Their landlords readily supported the program, agreeing to pay copayments required to qualify upgrades if needed.
-100% of the renters accepted the offers they received by opting into the tariff.
+In the HELP PAYS® program, more than one this of the participants in the first quarter were renters, customers who had been ineligible to participate in the HELP loan program.
+Their landlords readily supported the program, agreeing to pay copayments, if needed, in order to qualify upgrades to meet the programs threshold for cost effectiveness.